simonambridge/RTFAP2/README.md

 ### Install Node Cassandra Driver

-Y
-ou will also need to install the Node Cassandra driver to allow the web application to communicate with the Cassandra database.
+You will also need to install the Node Cassandra driver to allow the Node web application to communicate with the Cassandra database.

 ```
 $ npm install cassandra-driver